lxvm/DeltaRCWA.jl/README.md

 # DeltaRCWA.jl

+## About

-`DeltaRCWA.jl` is a frequency-domain solver for the scattering of electromagnetic fields through stacks of periodic, variable-impedance sheets which employs sheet-transition conditions with [RCWA](https://en.wikipedia.org/wiki/Rigorous_coupled-wave_analysis).
+`DeltaRCWA.jl` is a frequency-domain solver for the scattering of electromagnetic fields through stacks of periodic, variable-impedance sheets suspended in vacuum that employs sheet-transition conditions with [RCWA](https://en.wikipedia.org/wiki/Rigorous_coupled-wave_analysis).

+This project was started by Luke Qi [in this repository](https://github.com/Mastercheese77/deltaRCWA) and has been conducted under the supervision of Professor Steven G. Johnson and Dr. Raphaël Pestourie.

 ## Device geometries

-A geometry for `DeltaRCWA` represents a device composed of a stack of periodic, variable-impedance sheets separated by gaps of a uniform dielectric medium.
+A geometry for `DeltaRCWA` represents a device composed of a stack of periodic, variable-impedance sheets suspended in vacuum.
 This can be viewed as a coarse proxy of a device composed of layered [metasurfaces](https://en.wikipedia.org/wiki/Electromagnetic_metasurface).
 An example of a valid geometry for `DeltaRCWA` is illustrated below: